 Study words/word patterns on the weekly lists.

 If your child has a summer birthday they can pick any day they wish to celebrate.
 On that day we will pretend it is their birthday.
-They will be leader that day and we will sing "Happy Birthday" to them.
+We will sing "Happy Birthday" to them.
 They may bring treats that day if they choose.
-I recommend not waiting until the end of the year though because in the past we have had multiple birthdays to celebrate on one day and then the student doesn't feel like they have received as much attention (more than one leader, several snacks, more than one "Happy Birthday" song, etc.)
+I recommend not waiting until the end of the year though because in the past we have had multiple birthdays to celebrate on one day and then the student doesn't feel like they have received as much attention (several snacks, more than one "Happy Birthday" song, etc.)

 We have moved to standards based progress reports in the elementary school.
 Students will receive progress reports 3 times a year, at the end of each trimester.
 If we have parent teacher conferences scheduled towards the end of the trimester, progress reports will be given to you at those conferences.
 If no conferences are scheduled, then I will send them home in an envelope requiring your signature.
 (No signature will be required at the end of the 3rd trimester when students bring them home on the last day of school.)